Apicurio/apicurio-registry/README.md

 release of the project has a specific tag associated with it.
 So release `1.2.0.Final` has an equivalent docker tag specific to that release.
 We also support the following moving tags:

-* `latest-snapshot` : represents the most recent docker image produced whenever the `master` branch is updated
+* `latest-snapshot` : represents the most recent docker image produced whenever the `main` branch is updated
 * `latest-release` : represents the latest stable (released) build of Apicurio Registry
 * `latest` : represents the absolute newest build - essentially the newer of `latest-release` or `latest-snapshot`